157th Belmont Stakes Betting Online

 2:26.56 |

-You should consider anything under 2:27 a great time to win the Belmont Stakes.
-American Pharoah blazed through the mile and a half in 2:26.65, the second fastest time ever for a Triple Crown winner behind Secretariat, and he and Point Given are the only two horses to run the Belmont in less than 2:27 since 2000.
+You should consider anything under 2:27 a great time to win the Belmont Stakes and don’t consider the 2020 or 2024 races, as they were run at shorter distances.
+American Pharoah blazed through the mile and a half in 2:26.65 in 2015, the second fastest time ever for a Triple Crown winner behind Secretariat, and he and Point Given are the only two horses to run the Belmont in less than 2:27 since 2000.
 The next closest since then was Birdstone in 2004, and he needed 2:27.50 to finish the race.

 Longest Odds To Win